-Being able to download easily new references is one of the great advantages of Zotero...
-It often works well, but sometimes there may be missing or incorrect information.
+The ability to easily download new references is one of the great advantages of Zotero...
+It often works well, but sometimes there can be missing or incorrect information.
 It is therefore essential to check the record each time you download a new reference, otherwise, you may end up with bad references in your bibliographies.

-Some simple tips can help you to make this process easier and swift...
+A few simple tips can help you to make this process easier and quicker.

-For instance, in this title, I would like the name of the review to appear in italics rather than between inverted commas:
+For example, in this title I would like the name of the review to appear in italics rather than between quotation marks:

 And the reference will appear like this in a Word document: